capsulecorplab/SwingPy/README.md

 ## Working Model

+The following state space model is used for defining a `State`; the attribute(s) which define the abstract base class for all "concrete" states.

+### State-space model

-The leader's post, in connection with the follower, are modeled as an under-damped mass-spring-damper system (see free-body diagram below)
+The leader's post, in connection with the follower, are modeled as an under-damped mass-spring-damper system

 ```
+Free-body diagram

             --> x_f   --> r
             |         |
      _______     k